• Skip to primary navigation

 • Add the onions to the pot, reducing heat to medium-high and let it cook for 15 minutes or until the layers are easily separated.

-• Add chopped onions, stir for a minute until translucent.
+• Add chopped onions, saute until translucent about 2-3 minutes.

-• Wash the rice then add to the onion, stir to combine for 2 more minutes.
+• Add rice, stir to combine for 2 more minutes.

 • Add tomato paste and the spices then stir everything well.